startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 23.5) 2 STACKS == QUEUE TECHNIQUE!
       push onto one, if you pop and empty, dump first one into second one!

+      push into one stack, pop from the other stack.

 24) TWO HEAPS TECHNIQUE!!!